donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 ##	1 Version

-Draft, last update by Eric on May 10, 2016
+Draft, last update by Eric on October 14, 2016

 ##	2 Scope